 Full Motion Flight Simulator

-All three combine to replicate the feeling of aircraft movement extremely accurately.
-Coupled with the realistic sounds delivered into the cockpit, you'll feel like you're really flying.
+All three combine to create the sensation of aircraft movement extremely accurately, and coupled with realistic sounds delivered into the real aircraft cockpit, you'll find it hard to believe you're not really flying.

 Full Motion Flight Simulator Key Features